This article is part of The Ascender, the Highrise platform for articles and resources.

 • What are your stress management tips?

-• What are your team collaboration tips? (aside from the usual book-recommended tips)
+• What are your team collaboration tips? (away from the usual book-recommended tips)

 • What are your feedback preferences?